paritytech/substrate/docs/DOCUMENTATION_GUIDELINES.md

 > Our north star is self-documenting code that also happens to be well-documented and littered with examples.

-* This is hard to scale at a project the size of Polkadot/Substrate.
-Moreover, things like examples, errors and panics cannot be documented via just code.

 * Your written documents should *complement* the code, not *repeat* it.
 Put bluntly, if you end up writing this, you are likely doing it wrong: